 Students will have the opportunity to explore different career paths through extended job shadowing and internships working with classroom teachers, school psychologists, counselors, social workers and special education teachers.
+Students also create, teach, and evaluate lessons with their peers each week in preparation for their internships.

-Students will also complete Fulton-Montgomery Community College coursework earning up to nine college credits.
+Students will also complete SUNY FMCC coursework, earning up to nine college credits.
 Admissions criteria apply to participate in New Visions programs.
 A complete application and a minimum 85 GPA are required.